sahanaimp/sahanaimp/README.md

 - 👋 Hi, I’m @sahanaimp
-- 👀 I’m interested in Image Classification and Generative AI applications
+- 👀 I’m interested in solving image classifaction, prediction problems using AI/ML.
-- 🌱 I’m currently learning building Generative AI applications using popular LLMs.
+- 🌱 I won two scholarships from AWS to complete Udacity nano degree programs in AI/ML.
-- 💞️ I’m looking to collaborate on building Generative AI applications
+- 💞️
 - 📫
 <!---
 sahanaimp/sahanaimp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.